lucia-auth/lucia/documentation/content/reference/lucia-auth/authrequest.md

 ## `validate()`

-Validates the request and return the current session.
+Validates the request, including a CSRF check if enabled (enabled by default), and return the current session.
 This method will also attempt to renew the session if it was invalid and return the new session if so.

 ```ts
 const validate: () => Promise<Session | null>;